How Can I Relieve My Lower Back Pain?

 Although most people see sit-ups as a stomach-strengthening activity, in reality people often use their hip muscles more than their stomachs when doing this exercise.

-Not only are they a poor choice for core strength, but sit-ups create pressure on spinal disks, which can lead to injury by increasing your low back pain rather than lowering it.
-To maintain good health and improve low back pain, try more suitable workouts like the ones outlined further on.
+Not only are these these a poor choice for core strength, but sit-ups create pressure on spinal disks, which can lead to injury by increasing your lower back pain rather than lowering it.
+To maintain good health and improve low back pain, try more suitable workouts like the ones outlined further on

-Hamstring stretches relieve the back of the leg, where some of the muscles that support the work of the lower back are found.
+Hamstring stretches relieve the back of your leg, where some of the muscles that support the work of your lower spine are found.
 As shown in the photo, this is a stretch that benefits from the use of a towel or fitness band.

-To perform a hamstring stretch, follow these steps:>/p>
+To perform a hamstring stretch, follow these steps:

 - First, lie on your back with one knee bent.